How to Waterproof Canvas Bags – An Easy Guide

 This will prevent your canvas bag’s colors from fading.
 Waterproof sprays and seam sealers work great with canvas, nylon, and leather as well.

-Keep in mind that if you use this method, you will need to apply two coatings of spray onto the canvas bag to make sure it is totally waterproof.
+Keep in mind that if you use this method, you will need to apply two coatings of spray onto the tote bag to make sure it is totally waterproof.
 Also, when you use seam sealer, try to seal the zippers as well (if any).
 This will protect your belongings from leaking water.

 2. Turpentine and Soybean Oil